 This is a great way to start a new year, a new season or indeed, a new phase in life or work.
 If it helps, think about words that define you, inspire you, or those that describe how you will sustain yourself, your non-negotiable professional and personal values and perhaps others about your place in the world.
 When you’ve chosen yours, commit them to paper, perhaps in a journal, or on post it notes placed strategically around your home or office for regular visual reminders.
 Also think about how you will use this new language to convey key messages about yourself, your work, your passions and your purpose through your CV, at interview and in your social and professional interactions.

 I’ve chosen mine that reflect what I want my work and life to be about this year:

-These are the words I will hold close and reflect on regularly as I seek to stay on course for the rest of 2017.
+These are the words I will hold close and reflect on regularly as I seek to stay on course for the rest of this year.
 They come together something like this – I have faith to believe that when I choose activities, people, places and things that inspire me, I will in turn, inspire others, serve with passion and make myself available to unlimited possibilities.